svslalom/AWS-DevDay-2019/README.md

 ### Log into AWS

 Log into the AWS account provided for the Dev Day.
 You can reach the sign-in console [here](https://workshops-innovationlab.signin.aws.amazon.com/console).
 Once logged in, you'll retrieve the password to be used with Snowflake in a later step.
+Be sure to select the Oregon region in the AWS console.

 1. Log into AWS using your username/password
 ![alt text](images/awssetup-001.png)